phfn/AI-Exam-Correction/contributing_guidelines.md

 ## Organisation

-Issues and worktime will be tracked by Jira.
+Issues and work time will be tracked by Jira.
-If you want to contribute to the project send an email to one of the projectmanagers.
+If you want to contribute to the project send an email to one of the project managers.

 ## How to get started